Primidone use while Breastfeeding

 Effects in Breastfed Infants

-An epileptic mother was taking primidone 250 mg 3 times daily and valproic acid 2.4 g daily during pregnancy and postpartum.
+An mother with epilepsy was taking primidone 250 mg 3 times daily and valproic acid 2.4 g daily during pregnancy and postpartum.
 During the second week postpartum, her breastfed infant was sedated.
 Breastfeeding was stopped and the drowsiness cleared.
 The sedation was possibly caused by primidone in breastmilk.

-A woman taking primidone 1 g daily and carbamazepine 1 g daily during pregnancy and postpartum breastfed her infant for 5 weeks and noted no difference in the infant's activity before and after nursing.
+A woman taking primidone 1 gram daily and carbamazepine 1 gram daily during pregnancy and postpartum breastfed her infant for 5 weeks and noted no difference in the infant's activity before and after nursing.

 A probable case of drug-induced drowsiness occurred in a newborn whose mother was taking primidone, carbamazepine and phenytoin (dosages not stated).
 At day 30, breastfeeding was discontinued because of the drowsiness that occurred after each feeding and poor weight gain.
 These authors also found that 15 partially breastfed infants whose mothers were taking anticonvulsants, including primidone, gained weight at a slower rate during the first 5 days postpartum than did 75 infants of epileptic mothers who bottle fed or control mothers taking no medications.

 Possible drug-related drowsiness, pallor and feeding difficulties were reported in a 4-day-old whose mother was taking primidone 625 mg, phenobarbital 100 mg, phenytoin 200 mg and sulthiame 200 mg daily during pregnancy and postpartum.
 Nasogastric feeding was required for 5 weeks, during with time the infant continued to be partially breastfed.